laravel/nova-docs/4.0/search/README.md

 }
 ```

-Alternatively, you may define a relationship field that should be search by adding the field to your resource's `$search` property using "dot notation":
+For convenience, you may define a relationship that should be searched by adding the field to your resource's `$search` property using "dot notation":

 ```php
 /**